reasonwithoutrestraint/site/README.md

 - Constructivism:
     - Christine Korsgaard - _The Sources of Normativity_
     - Sharon Street - Various Essays
-- Subjectivism:
-    - Michael Smith - _The Moral Problem_
 - Error Theory:
     - J.L.
 Mackie - _Ethics: Inventing Right and Wrong_
     - Richard Joyce - _The Myth of Morality_
     - Roderick Firth - "Ethical Absolutism and the Ideal Observer"
 - Naturalism:
     - Peter Railton - _Facts, Values, and Norms_
+    - Michael Smith - _The Moral Problem_
     - Richard Boyd - _How to be a Moral Realist_
     - David Brink - _Moral Realism_
     - Phillipa Foot - _Natural Goodness_